Overview

 3.14: Third-Party Authentication

-• Personal information from third-party login providers is collected.
+- Personal information from social or federated login providers is collected.

-• Personal Information is shared with third-party login providers.
+- Personal Information is shared with social or federated login providers.

 3.15: De-identified or Anonymized Data